manuGil/online-core/docs/source/intro-qgis.rst

 Intro to QGIS
 =============

 This exercise will introduce you to QGIS, and at the same time, you will discover more about other people in this course.
-If you are already a QGIS user, you can skip the tasks, explain below and answer the questions directly.
+If you are already a QGIS user, you can skip **Tasks 1-3**, but answer the questions.
 Then go to the section :ref:`sec-getting-know`.

 .. important::
    **Resources.**